Skip to main content

 Hennepin County, MinnesotaEutrophic

 Eagle Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Clarity is the limiting factor — phosphorus is reasonable but suspended particles or algal cells keep water transparency below Minnesota norms.

 Eurasian watermilfoil has been documented at Eagle Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Eagle Lake's fishery is anchored by muskellunge, with 17 documented species in total — a destination water for muskie anglers.
 A documented public access point at Eagle Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been recorded 9 times at Eagle Lake, with a median around Mar 29.
-The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.
+The grade is supported by multiple sampling years from Minnesota PCA volunteers and partner agencies, giving the letter a reasonably stable foundation.

 Swimming Safety